A Good Life

 Our participatory research program will explore the subjective quality of life (also known as personal wellbeing or happiness), of adults with corpus callosum disorders (CCDs).
 It will be codesigned and implemented in close collaboration with members of the CCD community as co-researchers.

-In 2021-2022 we began the first research study in which we measured personal wellbeing using a reliable measuring tool, the Personal Wellbeing Index.
-In 2023 we will write about the results of this study for publication.
+In 2021-2022 we began the first research study in which we measured personal wellbeing using the Personal Wellbeing Index.
+In 2024 we published the results of the study.
+You can download it here.